Mini-Grants for Undergraduate Research & Creative Activities

 - All award funds not spent by the end of the academic year will revert back to Undergraduate Education (see award letter for details).
 No extensions will be granted.

-- Suggested text: Research reported in this [publication/press release/presentation] was partially supported by the UC Riverside Undergraduate Education Mini-Grant Program.
+- Suggested Text: Research reported in this [publication/press release/presentation] was partially supported by the UC Riverside Undergraduate Education MiniGrant Program.

 -